kingfi5hty/kingfi5hty/README.md

 - 👀 I’m interested in all things tech related & a IT One-Man-Show
 - Graduated from Grand Canyon University in 2020 with my BA in IT emphasis in Cybersecurity.

-- 🌱 Currently Working On 🌱
+- 🌱 Concepts Currently Learning 🌱
-   - Learning Linux (Comptia Linux)
+   - Linux (Comptia Linux)
+   - RE & Binary Exploitation
+   - Website development & web hosting
+   - Virtualization

+- 🌱 Tools Currently Learning 🌱
    - Python
-   - RE & Binary Exploitation CTFs
-   - Developing a JS REACT website.
-   - Learning website hosting & virtualization using ProxMox.
+   - JavaScript (React)

-- Want-To's
+- Want-To's (Projects)
    - Setup Code & CTF streams (Code/Reverse With Me)
    - Develop a daily driver application for myself
    - Host a full portfolio website that showcases accomplishments with programming and network security.